-About a year later, while attending a conference for LGBTQ+ professionals, Allison again felt herself spiraling into darkness.
+About a year later, while attending a conference for LGBTQ+ professionals, Whitaker again felt herself spiraling into darkness.

 “I was alone in my hotel room, crying so much I had to remind myself to breathe,” she recalls.
 “I woke to see a slip of paper under my door.
 It read, ‘You are loved.
 You are not alone.
 I’m here if you need anything or want to talk.’

-“It touched my heart so much—a complete and utter stranger who didn’t know anything about me, was there for me,” says Allison, who has since formed a close friendship with the note-writer.
+“It touched my heart so much—a complete and utter stranger who didn’t know anything about me, was there for me,” says Whitaker, who has since formed a close friendship with the note-writer.

 It’s proof that even the smallest act of kindness or compassion can have an enormous impact on someone’s life.